 Despite all the anxieties and uncertainties the kids came home at the end of the first day looking relieved.
 “It was so funny mum” my daughter said, “the teacher told me to put my lunch in the bin!
 I said no, my mum wants me to eat it.
 The teacher eventually realised I thought bin meant garbage!”
 She was nine, and although she had been very sad to leave her friends and family, she would be ok.
 My son was a different proposition.
 At 12 he had just found his freedom in the UK, and had been devastated by the news that we were going to Canada.
 “How was it?”
 I asked.
 “Don’t even ask” he said, and went up to his room.
 Three hours later he eventually told me “the girls call me James Bond because of my accent”.
 “Phew” I thought.
 He was going to be fine.

 We all settled into a routine pretty quickly.
 Without a car we walked everywhere, and temperatures of –25 and snow drifts were no barrier with the right coats and boots.
 At first I would collect my daughter and one day I was running late; having had to head down town to run an errand.
 I was worried sick that she would be crying on her own in the corner of the yard; all alone in a strange country.
-Instead she was queueing up for the ice slide and flinging herself down on the knees of her ski pants.
+Instead she was queuing up for the ice slide and flinging herself down on the knees of her ski pants.
 It was like a scene from Happy Feet.
 I smiled to myself remembering the time at her old school when the whole place had closed for health safety reasons when the play ground froze over.

 Occasionally there was homework, but the teacher told me never on weekends and holidays because that was ‘family time’.
 On one occasion my daughter had to study cereal packets for their marketing tactics.
 “Mum they use cartoon characters with big eyes and place them at the level of children’s heads in the supermarket – and they draw the eyes so they look like they are following you.”
 She had to spot the words used to imply the cereal was good for you like “healthy” and “grain”, and then work out the actual sugar contents.
 Another time she had to find the same news article in three different papers online; and work out what angle they were coming from when they wrote the story.
 What was fact and what was opinion?
 She was nine.

 I volunteered to help on school trips whenever I could.
 By now my daughter was walking to school with friends so I arrived a little later.
 As I walked down the corridor music was blaring out of the sound system piped throughout the school; and the first graders were dancing away as they took off their snow boots and ski pants.
 The teachers were in the classroom singing along as they prepared for their lesson.
-It was ‘The Final Count Down’ by Bon Jovi.
+It was ‘The Final Count Down’ by Europe.
 What a way to start the day.
 I later found out that the Grade 8’s chose what was played each morning, as well as making the tannoy announcements.
 By the time I arrived at my daughter’s classroom the Canadian National Anthem was being played and all the children stood by their desks singing along at the tops of their voices – my daughter included.
 At first I found it a bit bizarre – but I realise now it’s a very powerful way to make everyone feel like they belong.
 Next up was a mindfulness exercise.
 The entire school fell silent as one of the staff talked through a visual relaxation.
 It was piped into the office, the corridors, the toilets – starting the day mindfully was for everyone.

 The school trip that day was to Toronto’s biggest park.
 It was part of a series of four visits in every season, and this was winter.
 It was minus 18 but off we went, first on the subway and then by foot to the nature centre.
 After a brief lesson we were free to explore – which meant kids running off into the woods knee deep in snow.
 The streams were frozen and made perfect slides.
 The sky was bright blue, the sun was shining and all you could hear was the sound of laughter and freedom.
 We came back later that week in the evening with my daughter’s cub troop.
 We all put on head torches and snow shoes and the cubs disappeared into the darkness.
 At the end of the evening the troop leader took them to a giant natural ice slide.
 “Watch out for the tree stump in the middle” he bellowed as they hurled themselves into the unknown.
 My son had joined scouts and he went to winter camp three weeks after we landed.
 It was minus 25 and they were in tents.
 His hot water bottle had frozen solid by the morning.
 He came back shattered and slumped in the chair.
 “How was it?”
 I asked tentatively.
 “Brilliant”.
 This was Canadian childhood.